ynyeh0221/Oxford-102-Flower-GAN-VAE-latent-diffusion/v1/README.md

-Sure!
-Here's a clean and comprehensive `README.md` for your project:

----

-# Class-Conditional Diffusion with VAE for Oxford Flowers 102
+# Class-Conditional Diffusion with GAN VAE for Oxford Flowers 102

 This repository implements a **class-conditional diffusion model** in the latent space of a **Variational Autoencoder (VAE)** for the **Oxford Flowers 102** dataset.
 It integrates a VAE-GAN architecture enhanced with perceptual and center losses, and a custom diffusion model trained to denoise latent vectors conditioned on class labels.